How A Destitute, Abandoned Parisian Boy Became The First Celebrity Chef

 His name was Marie-Antoine Carême, and he had appeared, one day, almost out of nowhere.
 But in his short lifetime, which ended exactly 184 years ago today, he would forever revolutionize French haute cuisine, write bestselling cookbooks and conjure up extravagant, magical feasts for royals and dignitaries.

 Carême's childhood was one part tragedy, equal part mystery.
-Born the sixteenth child to destitute parents in Paris in either 1783 or 1784, a young Carême was suddenly abandoned at the height of the French Revolution.
+Born the 16th child to destitute parents in Paris in either 1783 or 1784, a young Carême was suddenly abandoned at the height of the French Revolution.
 At 8 years old, he worked as a kitchen boy for a chophouse in Paris in exchange for room and board.
 By age 15, he had become an apprentice to Sylvain Bailly, a well-known pâtissier with a prosperous bakery nestled in one of Paris' most fashionable neighborhoods.

 Carême was a quick study in the kitchen.
 Bailly encouraged his young protégé to learn to read and write; Carême would often spend his free afternoons at the nearby Bibliotheque Nationale poring over books on art and architecture.
 In the back room of the little patisserie, Carême's penchant for design and his baking talent collided, as he shaped delectable masterpieces out of pastry, marzipan and sugar.

-In his teenage years, Carême fashioned edible replicas of the late 18th century's most famous buildings—-crumbled confectionery ruins of ancient Athens and pastry towers of Chinese fortresses with flowing trellises of appetizing greenery.
-Bailly displayed these opulent creations —-often as large as 4 feet tall—-in his bakery window.
+In his teenage years, Carême fashioned edible replicas of the late 18th century's most famous buildings — crumbled confectionery ruins of ancient Athens and pastry towers of Chinese fortresses with flowing trellises of appetizing greenery.
+Bailly displayed these opulent creations — often as large as 4 feet tall — in his bakery window.

 Carême's creations soon captured the discriminating eye of a French diplomat, Charles Maurice de Talleyrand-Périgord.
 Around 1804, Talleyrand challenged Carême to produce a full menu for his personal château, instructing the young baker to use local, seasonal fruits and vegetables and to avoid repeating entrees over the course of an entire year.
 The experiment was a grand success and Talleyrand's association with French nobility would prove a lucrative connection for Carême.